-- The microprocessor in the server comes with an attached heat sink.
-The microprocessor plugs into the microprocessor socket on the system board and is stabilized with a plastic bracket attached to the system board. - The type of heat sink in the server might be different from the heat sink shown in this section. - To locate the microprocessor switch area of the system board, find the rocker switches section of the system-board illustration.
+The microprocessor in the server comes with an attached heat sink.
+The microprocessor plugs into the microprocessor socket on the system board and is stabilized with a plastic bracket attached to the system board.
+This bracket is referred to as a goalpost.

+The type of heat sink in the server might be different from the heat sink shown in this section.

+To locate the microprocessor switch area of the system board, find the rocker switches section of the system-board illustration.
 See "System Board Illustration" on page 142.
 For information about the appropriate switch settings, see "Microprocessor Speed Switches Settings" on page 153, or see the label inside the server.